onadrog/ImageConverterBundle/README.md

 # ImageConverterBundle

-Convert your images into WebP format using the symfony form Component.
+Convert your images into WebP format using the symfony form Component and Doctrine bundle to persist data.

 ### Requirements